panteLx/easynews-plus-plus/README.md

 ---

-## ✨ Enhancements/Features compared to the Easynews(+) addons
+## ✨ Key Features

-### 🚀 Performance Improvements
+### 🚀 Performance Optimizations

-- Multi-level caching system to reduce API calls
+- Multi-level caching system to minimize API calls
-- In-memory result caching with TTL (Time-To-Live) control
+- In-memory result caching with configurable TTL (Time-To-Live)
-- Stream count limitation to optimize player performance
+- Intelligent stream count limitation for optimal player performance
-- Efficient duplicate detection using hash tracking
+- Advanced duplicate detection using hash tracking

-### 🔍 Search/Streaming Improvements
+### 🔍 Enhanced Search & Streaming

-- Smart title matching with percentage-based similarity for multi-word titles
+- Sophisticated title matching with percentage-based similarity for multi-word titles
-- Support for various naming conventions and special character handling
+- Comprehensive support for various naming conventions and special characters
-- Enhanced content filtering (removes samples, broken files, etc.)
+- Advanced content filtering (removes samples, broken files, etc.)
-- Fallback search strategies for difficult-to-find content
+- Multiple fallback search strategies for challenging content
-- Smart quality sorting prioritizing 4K/UHD → 1080p → 720p
+- Smart quality prioritization (4K/UHD → 1080p → 720p)
-- File size-based sorting when resolutions match
+- File size-based sorting within the same resolution
-- Better quality detection from file names with multiple resolution and format patterns
+- Improved quality detection from complex file names
-- Subtitle fetching should be more reliable
+- Enhanced subtitle fetching reliability
-- Configurable strict title matching to filter out results that don't exactly match the movie or series title (default: off)
+- Configurable strict title matching (disabled by default)

-### 🌐 Custom Title Feature
+### 🌐 Custom Title Management

-I've recently improved the custom title functionality to better handle alternative titles and translations.
-The addon now properly combines (Example: Original - Mufasa: The Lion King; German: Mufasa: Der Koenig der Loewen):
+The custom title functionality has been significantly enhanced to better handle alternative titles and translations.
+The addon now intelligently combines:

 - Original titles
-- Direct custom titles from the custom-titles.json file
+- Custom titles from the custom-titles.json file
 - Alternative titles from metadata
 - Additional titles from partial matches

+> [!NOTE]
-This enhancement is currently only available in the self-hosted version.
-If you'd like to see your custom titles added to the public version, please create a new issue.
+> This enhancement is currently exclusive to the self-hosted version.
+To add additional custom titles to the public version, please create a new issue with the custom titles you want to get supported.

-### 🔄 Compatibility
+### 🔄 Platform Compatibility

+- Utilizes a different authentication implementation that works seamlessly across multiple platforms
+- Specifically optimized for Omni and Vidi compatibility
-- This addon does not use basic auth headers to stream media because it isn't supported on multiple platforms like Omni and Vidi.
+- No reliance on basic auth headers for media streaming

 ---

-## 🛠️ Self-Hosting
+## 🛠️ Self-Hosting Guide

-To get results in a fast and private manner, you may wish to self-host the addon.
-This is easy to do, and only requires a few steps.
-We support multiple ways of self-hosting:
+For optimal performance and privacy, you can self-host the addon.
+We offer multiple deployment options:

+> [!TIP]
-> Optional: Add some custom/translated titles to custom-titles.json
+> Consider adding custom/translated titles to custom-titles.json for enhanced functionality

-### 🐳 Docker
+### 🐳 Docker Deployment

-You can use the provided Dockerfile to build and run the addon in a container.
-To do this, you need to have [Docker](https://docs.docker.com/get-docker/) installed on your system.

-#### Build the Docker image:
+Deploy using Docker for a containerized solution:

 ```bash
 $ git clone https://github.com/pantelx/easynews-plus-plus.git && cd easynews-plus-plus